Chefs Notes

 14. Spiced Applesauce Cake with Cream Cheese Frosting

-This is the ultimate cozy fall dessert.
+This is the cozy fall dessert you need.
 It is packed with warm spices like cardamom and cinnamon, then smothered in tangy frosting.

 The batter is robust and handles the chunky applesauce beautifully, resulting in a rustic texture.
-The cream cheese frosting balances the spice perfectly.
+The cream cheese frosting balances the spice nicely.

 Imagine waking up to the smell of this baking on a crisp October morning.
 It pairs shockingly well with a hot chai latte.